Planning your safari

 Medical services: Even the remotest camps are reasonably well geared to handle minor mishaps in terms of first aid practitioners, trauma kits etc. In the event of a serious accident, Johannesburg in South Africa is the only real option for immediate high care evacuation in Southern Africa.
 Ensure that you have adequate medical insurance - as a rule the remoter and less developed the destination, the more expensive the evacuation.

-Required inoculations: Recommendations are changing constantly, we recommend that you take a look at the CDC updates and consult a medical professional.
+Required inoculations: Recommendations are changing constantly, we recommend that you consult a medical professional before travel.

 Some valuable web sources for medical guidance:

-- MedicinePlanet: San Francisco based team - premier health resource for travellers, visit the Adventure Travel Center or get specific updates on the individual African safari destinations...subscribe to this site...
+- World Health Organisation: San Francisco based team - premier health resource for travellers, visit the Adventure Travel Center or get specific updates on the individual African safari destinations...subscribe to this site...

 - US State Department: medical information for Americans travelling abroad, includes a very valuable listing of addresses of Med-Evac and Travel Insurance companies plus additional regional tips etc.